 Facebook Fails When It’s Submerged In Molten Steel

 This one surprised us, too.
-But sure enough, when we placed one of Facebook’s ad servers in a vat of 1600° C steel, it was unable to maintain delivery of our ad campaigns.
+But sure enough, when we placed one of Facebook’s ad servers in a vat of 1600° C steel, it was unable to maintain delivery of our Facebook adcampaigns.
 I guess no ad platform is without its shortcomings.
 We plan on conducting repeated tests to see if this is issue persists.

 Scared?
 Don’t Be

 No doubt that the Facebook ad platform might seem a little frightening.
-Who wouldn’t be a little intimated by a constantly adapting and evolving system that uses machine learning to target 1.65 billions of people it knows nearly everything about?
+Who wouldn’t be a little intimated by a system that uses machine learning to target 1.65 billion people it has a ton of information on?

 The good news is that the Facebook ad platform is really just a tool.
 As a marketer, it’s up to you to determine how to use it.
 Advertise responsibly.
 And if you get frustrated, try putting out your cigar on your monitor.